RIP Men: An Obituary for a Gender

 I wondered if this was a club I really wanted to be a member of.
 I dabbled in eyeliner to try to understand that other sex they were always talking about, I bought a Jeff Buckley album.
 Alas, dear mourner, even the longest lasting relationships have their wilderness years.

 Lest we forget it was us who birthed the things that would later destroy us.
 We are all our own Oppenhemiers, now we become destroyers of Men.
 A few women clung on, but it was only nostalgic appreciation and technological distrust that kept them there.
-Having sex with Men was now no different to wearing a pillar-box hat, going to swing dance classes or knitting pointless rags that only serve to clutter up the house.
+Having sex with Men was now no different to wearing a pillar-box hat, going to swing dance classes, or knitting pointless rags that only serve to clutter up the house.

-But the public houses had already been taken over by 50 Shades Of Grey book club meets.
+But the bars had already been taken over by 50 Shades Of Grey book club meets.
 Banksy had turned bombs into flowers.
 As Men grew more paranoid about their own worth to society, babies became less a proud symbol of Men's abiding bloodline, and just things with mouths that were covered in shit and might one day attempt to stage an Oedipal coup.

 It is an endless tragedy that Men have been so cruelly torn from existence's grasp, but may we not seek revenge on Hanna Rosin, for she is merely the messenger, the person charged with telling a distraught family about the death of a loved one.
 It is not her fault; it is the fault of the chest-strap baby carrier.
 For ages now, Men have been begging Hanna Rosin, through the medium of blinks, to pump up the morphine, even if during their halcyon years Men were mostly a positive bunch.
 I'm sure that if they were here today they would put a brave face on it, tell a few tales of the good times and get the beers in.
-Men, I will always treasure the times we shared together as I tread fearfully through these new fields of oestrogen.
+Men, I will always treasure the times we shared together as I tread fearfully through these new fields of estrogen.

 Patrons, feel free to leave your respects on the toilet walls if you feel so inclined.
 The church will provide you marker pens.